107208579/tracking/switches/setup.md

 → Eject the SD Card<br />
 `hdiutil eject /Volumes/boot/`

-→ Transfer the SD Card to your Raspberry Pi and boot it up
+→ Transfer the SD Card to your Raspberry Pi and start the server
 <br />
 <br />